thisismuskaangupta/Gout-VS-SepticArthritis-Transcriptomics-Data-Analysis/README.md

 4) correlation tests are done between various genes and conditions
 5) correlations are represented using scatterplots
 6) further DE analysis is done.

+note - unfortunately the input data for this analysis is unpublished, and hence cannot be shared.